+TITLE OF THE COURSE No. of No. of

+Course CONTACT CREDITS SEMESTER

+CODE HOURS/WEEK

-Course Code TITLE OF THE COURSE NO. OF Contact HOURS/WEEK NO. OF CREDITS SEMESTER VEG6E01 WORLD CLASSICS IN TRANSLATION 3 2 6 VEG6E02 REGIONAL LITERATUTRE IN TRANSLATION 3 2 6 VEG 6E03 DALIT LITERATURE 3 2 6
+VEG6E01 WORLD CLASSICS IN TRANSLATION 3 2 6

+VEG6E02 REGIONAL LITERATUTRE IN TRANSLATION 3 2 6

+VEG 6E03 DALIT LITERATURE 3 2 6

 OUTLINE OF THE OPEN COURSES